AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 ## The Python ‘tuple’

-There is a special form of *uneditable* list in **python** called the ‘tuple’.
-The tuple is important because of its frequent use in return statements, where a function can return multiple/many objects all at once, grouped together into an uneditable list: the tuple.
+There is a special form of *uneditable* list in `python` called the **tuple**.
+The tuple is important because of its frequent use in `return` statements, where a function can return multiple/many objects all at once, grouped together into an uneditable list: i.e. the tuple.

+Formally tuples are declared in `python` using parentheses `(...)`.
-Tuples are important to understand because of the way that **python** interprets unbracketed commas: as tuple creation statements!
+However tuples are important to understand because of the way that `python` interprets **any** unbracketed comma: as a tuple creation statement!
 This means that you can specify a set of variables, separated by commas, and this will be interpreted as being a tuple.
 As a result, if a function returns a tuple of objects, these objects can be “unpacked” on-the-fly as the function is evaluated:

 ``` python
 #Tuples in python